VPAC/rsa/doc/MANUAL_INSTALL.md

 	$ sudo mkdir -p /var/tmp/ndg

 These directories should be configured to be writable by the Tomcat user.
-When configuring for a server, this would be the user *tomcat*.
 For a development system, it would be your own user name.

 At this stage, for a production server you may wish to mount NFS locations